on translating Middle English

 letter).
 The upper-case form is a larger version of the lower-case form.

-Icelandic, and can be accessed through the 'Symbol' function under
+'Thorn', 'eth', and 'yogh' can be accessed through the 'Symbol' function under

 home | contents